Softmotions/ejdb/README.md

 ## Windows
 EJDB2 can be cross-compiled for windows

-**Note:** HTTP/Websocket network API is disabled and not supported on Windows until port of http://facil.io library (#257)

-Nodejs/Dart bindings not yet ported to Windows.

 **[Cross-compilation Guide for Windows](./WINDOWS.md)**

+**Note:** HTTP/Websocket network API and Nodejs/Dart biding are not ported on Windows.

 # Android